Magnolia 5.4.4+ introduces a new JCR app that allows you to browse all Magnolia workspaces. If you work with an earlier version see JCR browser.

 - Browsing: Use the dropdown to switch between workspaces.
 All workspaces are available.
 If you create a new workspace it will automatically be available in the app.

-- Display system properties: Click the filter icon on the left and then check the check off button on the right to display properties such as UUIDs, creation dates and user information.
+- Display system properties: Check to display properties such as UUIDs, creation dates and user information.
 These properties are omitted by default.
 When enabled they cannot be edited and editing actions are disabled.

 - Editing: You can work with all content, except system properties, in the same way as any other app.